CRM stands for Customer Relationship Management, which is a system that business processes can implement to measure and track its sales activities.

 CRM system also helps in tracking how frequently your sales team gets in contact with your prospective leads and customers, and what those conversations were about.

 With the help of these metrics found in CRM, your customer relationship manager can also set up custom reporting plan to find out how efficient your sales department is performing every day.

-Most of the Customer Relationship Management software systems are extremely customizable, so the parameters that you can measure and analyze with the help of a CRM are quite expansive.
+Most of the customer relationship management systems are extremely customizable, so the parameters that you can measure and analyze with the help of a CRM management are quite expansive.

 So briefly, when someone asks what is a CRM system, it refers to a methodology, software and Internet capabilities that help companies to manage and strategize their customer relations with potential and current customers.

 There are many departments within a business organization, which uses CRM database software for providing a complete 360-degree view of the customer’s history.

 However, it is important to understand before understanding the definition of CRM that any CRM software is as good as the data it receives and stores within its database.

 The sales team of an organization uses CRM software to record sales opportunities and contacts.
 In most cases, CRM system prompts or reminds the sales reps to follow up on a lead or activity.

 Sales Managers also use this platform for studying and monitoring where a contact is in the buyer’s journey and subsequently watch their progress in closing.